-The rectus femoris is one of the powerful quadriceps muscles at the front of the thigh.
-A strain or tear in the tendon can occur at its origin at the front of the hip.
+A Rectus femoris tendon strain is a tear of the tendon of the powerful quadriceps muscles at the front of the thigh.
+It often occurs at its origin at the front of the hip.
+An avulsion strain occurs when the tendon tears, pulling a small piece of bone away with it.

 The rectus femoris muscle is the large quadriceps muscle that runs down the center of the front of the thigh.
-It is a biaxial muscle meaning it crosses two joints, both the hip and knee joint.
+It is a biaxial muscle meaning it crosses two joints; the hip and knee joints.
 It is used to straighten the knee (knee extension) or lift the knee up (hip flexion).
 As a consequence, there are often very large forces transmitted through this muscle, especially when kicking or jumping.

 A rupture of the tendon at the top of the muscle near the hip can be caused by overuse or explosive loads on the muscle like sprint starts or kicking a ball.